mahadevhatti/Weather-App/README.md

 2. Open Command Line (Ex : Hyper), and change your current directory ( ``` cd ``` ) to the directory where you saved your downloaded file.
 3. Run ``` npm install  ```
 4. Run ```node app.js ```
-5. Inside your preferred browser make a get request on this location ```http://localhost:3000/ ``` (simply copy and  paste the link in your browser).
+5. Inside your preferred browser make a get request on this location ```http://localhost:3000/``` (simply copy and  paste the link address in your browser).